marius-team/marius/docs/config_interface/full_schema.rst

    * - num_classes
      - Int
      - Number of class labels.
-     - Node classification
+     - No (Node classification)

-For Marius in-built datasets, the below numbers can be retirieved from output of `marius_preprocess`.
-For custom user datasets, the numbers are expected to match against the processed dataset values.
+For Marius in-built datasets, the below numbers are retrieved from output of `marius_preprocess`.
+For custom user datasets, a file with the dataset statistics mentioned above should be present in the `dataset_dir`.
 Below is the cofiguration for the `fb15k_237` dataset.

 .. code-block:: yaml

    storage:
      dataset:
        dataset_dir: /home/data/datasets/fb15k_237/
-       num_edges: 272115
-       num_nodes: 14541
-       num_relations: 237
-       num_train: 272115
-       num_valid: 17535
-       num_test: 20466
-       node_feature_dim: -1
-       rel_feature_dim: -1
-       num_classes: -1
-       initialized: true

 Storage Backend Configuration